csev/sakai-scripts/README.md

 This is a quick series of steps to get up and running on a Macintosh:

 * Check out this directory
-* Make sure that prerequizite software is installed (see ubuntu.sh)
+* Make sure that prerequisite software is installed (see ubuntu.sh)
 * Either install MAMP (Mac) or have MySql on 3306
-* Copy config-dist.php to config.php
+* Copy config-dist.sh to config.sh
-* Edit config.php to put in the correct repository
+* Edit config.sh to put in the correct repository
-* If you are not running MAMP, edit the MySql root password in config.php
+* If you are not running MAMP, edit the MySql root password in config.sh
 * Run bash db.sh to create a database
 * Run bash na.sh to set up the Tomcat
 * Run bash co.sh to check things out